On-Campus Housing Options

 Living-Learning Communities

-If you’re a first-year student hoping to feel at home as quickly as possible, you may want to look into a room in a living-learning community (LLC), which places students into housing together into various groups established by the university.
-We are currently in the process of reviewing our LLC offerings for 2023/2024.
-Please email reslife@ashland.edu if you are interested in an update.
+If you’re a first-year student hoping to feel at home as quickly as possible, you may want to look into a room in a living-learning community (LLC), which places students into housing together based on various groups established by the university.

 All students living in an LLC still need to complete a housing application at housing.ashland.edu for placement into LLC housing.
 Some groups also require coordination through a program coordinator, their contact information is included below.